 To extract a spreadsheet of your advisees to track your course advisement (all or by type), click on the little gear icon above the student’s grades column.
 “Export to CSV,” and click “Apply,” and “Open with Excel.”
 (This is one method of communicating a mass email to your advisees, by copying/selecting the email addresses and pasting into the “bcc” field in your email.)

-Course advisement runs for two weeks: March 30–April 10.
-What happens to advisees who miss the April 10 course-advisement deadline?
+Course advisement runs for two weeks.
+What happens to advisees who missed the course advisement deadline?

 - Historically, the majority of students see advisors during the two weeks designated for course advisement.
-Our current situation is not typical, unfortunately.
-If, under these unprecedented circumstances, you want to extend your course advisement appointments beyond the deadline, use your discretion to do so.
-Remember though that priority registration opens up for the majority of main campus majors on April 13 at 8 a.m.
-See priority registration menu option below.
-If you extend course advisement past April 10, some junior- or senior-level advisees may lose their “priority” access into the registration during that first week.
+Our current situation is not typical.
+If, under continued pandemic circumstances, you want to extend your course advisement appointments into a third week or longer, use your discretion to do so.
+Bear in mind the priority registration dates and order; if you extend course advisement beyond the second week, some junior- or senior-level advisees may lose their “priority” access into the registration during that first week.